 - (a) Before making a decision under regulation 3(3), the Admissions and Licensing Committee shall consider the matter at a hearing.
-It shall determine the date of the hearing and shall give the applicant at least 21 days prior written notice of the date set unless a shorter period of notice is agreed between the applicant and the Association - (b) The applicant and the Association may appear at the hearing in person and/or by solicitor, counsel or other representative and may call witnesses who may give evidence and be cross-examined.
-The Admissions and Licensing Committee may, at any time, ask questions of the applicant, the Association, any representative or any witness, and shall announce its decision at the hearing.
+It shall determine the date of the hearing and shall give the applicant at least 21 days prior written notice of the date.
+A shorter period of notice may be agreed between the applicant and the Association. - (b) The applicant and the Association may appear at the hearing in person and/or by solicitor, counsel or other representative and may call witnesses who may give evidence and be cross-examined.
+The Admissions and Licensing Committee may, at any time, ask questions of the applicant, the Association or any witness, and shall announce its decision at the hearing. - (c) The Admissions and Licensing Committee may exclude from any hearing any person whose conduct, in the opinion of the Committee, is likely to disrupt the orderly conduct of the proceedings.
+For the avoidance of doubt, this includes the applicant.